Why write Letters?

 Sometimes I’ll send out a beautifully written essay on a topic that’s important to me, like this one on freedom from September 2023, or the one on what it means to be a human from July 2023.

-Someday, I plan to use this email list to advertise my novel, and the client’s novel I’ve been editing, when those are publicly available.
+Someday, I plan to use these letters to advertise my novel, and the novel I’ve been editing for a client, when those are published.
 Those things won’t supplant the other purposes of these letters, but should work alongside them.

 Finally, I’ll add this disclaimer: All the views I express within this publication and on social media are my own, and do not necessarily match the views of any person or institution associated with me.